Gabriel Davioud: Biography

 Davioud spent his entire career in the planning department of Paris.
 He was a key member of the team that radically altered the city’s layout and look.
-As a close associate of the urban planner Baron Haussmann, he designed much of the characteristic Parisian street furniture (benches, pavilions, bandstands, fountains, lampposts, signposts, fences, balustrades and jetties) as well as a number of landmark buildings.
-His work is noted for its ornamental quality and for its exotic references (e.g. the Moorish influences seen in the Palais du Trocadero).
+As a close associate of the urban planner Baron Haussmann, his work was influenced by the highly regulated and methodical nature of the urban reforms by Haussmann, who stressed on the importance of precise planning, geometric organization, and administrative mastery of transforming Paris.
+His work reflects how architecture in Paris functioned as part of a broader system in the nineteenth century, which combined urban planning, municipal administration, and architectural design.
+He designed much of the characteristic Parisian street furniture (benches, pavilions, bandstands, fountains, lampposts, signposts, fences, balustrades and jetties) as well as a number of landmark buildings.
+These works contributed to the formation an everyday urban experience in Paris and demonstrated how architecture goes beyond monuments to include functional public space.
+His work is noted for its ornamental style and for references to non-European motifs (e.g. the Moorish influences seen in the Palais du Trocadero).
 Among his most notable projects are the popular Saint-Michel Fountain in Place Saint-Michel, the old Palais du Trocadéro (built for the 1878 World Fair, demolished in 1937), the town hall of the nineteenth arrondissement and the two theatres at the Place du Châtelet (the Théâtre du Châtelet and the Théâtre de la Ville.)
+In the early 1930s, proposals to replace the Palais du Trocadéro with a new building to host the 1937 International Exposition led to an architectural debate within the French artistic community, an episode later described as the "affaire du Trocadéro."
+The Palais du Trocadéro was initially built in the year 1878 as the Exposition Universelle and the building was a significant architectural and cultural symbol of the event.
+Its construction corresponded to the electric style of that period and showed the way in which architecture was used to express the national identity and technological progress in the context of international exhibitions.
+The proposed demolition of the Palais du Trocadéro in 1933 created a significant debate within the French artistic and intellectual community.
+Opinions were divided, with some critics supporting its removal on aesthetic grounds, while others argued for its preservation because of its historical and cultural value.

 In 1868, Davioud succeeded Jacques Landry as mayor of Houlgate, where he stayed until 1871.
 His mandate was interrupted when he was appointed capitaine du génie during the Franco-Prussian War.
 Noted for his work in Paris, he built a single villa in Houlgate, La Brise, on the Route de Caumont.

 Davioud died in 1881.
 In 1918, his family donated 600 of his drawings to the General Inspectorate of Technical Services for Architecture.
-The drawings were subsequently split between the Hôtel de Ville and the pavillon de Bagatelle.
+The drawings were subsequently divided between the Hôtel de Ville and a pavilion at Bagatelle.
 Their re-discovery in 1981 by the Library of the Hôtel de Ville helped to reveal Davioud’s major contributions to the city of Paris and rekindled interest in his work.